Quality Assurance Procedures

 Tube/pipe material may be supplied by Vulcan or by the customer, as agreed between the two parties.
-Because of the extensive range of tube/pipe sizes and grades used by our customers, Vulcan does not maintain a tube/pipe inventory.
-Tube/pipe is generally procured on a specific Shop Order basis.
-Mill test reports or other acceptable manufacturer’s certification is provided to the customer for all tube/pipe supplied by Vulcan.
+Because of the extensive range of tube/pipe sizes and grades used by our customers, Vulcan does not maintain a complete tube/pipe inventory.
+Tube/pipe is generally procured on a specific shop order basis.
+Mill test reports (MTR’s) or other acceptable manufacturer’s certification is provided to the customer for all tube/pipe supplied by Vulcan.

 Fin material is generally supplied by Vulcan, rather than by the customer.
-Vulcan maintains a small inventory of commonly-used fin material.
-Therefore for a specific Shop Order, fin material may be obtained either from Vulcan inventory or procured specifically for the Shop Order.
+Vulcan maintains an inventory of commonly used fin material.
+Therefore, for a specific shop order, fin material may be obtained either from Vulcan inventory or procured specifically for the shop order.
 Manufacturer’s certification is required on all materials and can be provided if requested by the customer at the time of order.

 Pipe/tube material will be visually inspected upon receipt in Vulcan’s shop.
 The inspection will focus on visible defects such as indentations, out-of-roundness, or other deviations from specifications, and from conditions that might cause production problems.
-Any non-conforming material will be separated from the remainder of the material.
-If pipe/tube supplied by the customer is found to have defects, the Project Coordinator will communicate with the customer to satisfactorily resolve the situation before production commences.
+Any non-conforming material will be separated, returned to vendor or scrapped.
+If pipe/tube supplied by the customer is found to have defects, the Sales Representative will communicate with the customer to satisfactorily resolve the situation before production commences.